0xRaha/CourseFlow/README.md

 - Error handling is simplified for educational clarity
 - No production security measures implemented
 - File uploads and advanced features are not included

-## 🤝 Contributing

-This is an educational project.
-Feel free to fork and enhance it for your own learning purposes.

-## 📄 License

-This project is created for educational purposes.
-Use it as a reference for learning full-stack web development.

----

-**Happy Learning! 🎓**